 Jesse Jay Harris is a guitarist, singer, and songwriter based in Austin Texas.
-On most nights Jesse can be found playing his Telecaster and signing with his band or working as a sideman supporting other artists.
+On most nights Jesse can be found playing his Telecaster and singing with his band or working as a sideman supporting other artists.
 Playing the wide open style called Honky Tonk music.
 With influences across the spectrum, jazz, rock, and country, players from Django Reinhardt to Johnny Greenwood have all been influences.
 Jesse has toured across the US and Europe with his own band and as a member of Los Angele's Rancho Deluxe for whom he produced 3 well received albums that have been heard often on Outlaw Country on Sirius Satellite Radio and was featured on FOXs Bones.

 Music was a part of Jesse's family growing up, his father Greg Harris was a member of the Flying Burrito Brothers in the years following Gram Parson's untimely death.
 Jesse spent afternoons watching his dad play with greats like Sneaky Pete Kleinow and Garth Hudson among others.
 Greg's bluegrass roots have always been a cornerstone of the family music tree, whether it's pickin' after a sunday dinner, or on a festival stage, Bluegrass music was a strong part of Jesse's early development and stands today as a touchstone for both his writing and playing.
 Jesse would go on in later years to appear at several of the west coast's largest Bluegrass Festivals flatpickin the guitar and singing tenor for Cliff Wagner and the Old Number 7, which at the time was a successful Stanley Brother's style bluegrass band driven by the writing, singing, and playing of Greenwood Mississippi's own Cliff Wagner.